Privacy policy

 85354 Freising

-The data controller is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data (e.g. names, e-mail addresses, etc.).
+The responsible body is the natural or legal person who alone or jointly with others decides on the purposes and means of processing personal data (e.g. names, email addresses, etc.).

 Many data processing operations are only possible with your express consent.
-You can revoke consent you have already given at any time.
-All you need to do is send us an informal e-mail.
-The legality of the data processing carried out until the revocation remains unaffected by the revocation.
+You can revoke any consent you have already given at any time.
+All you need to do is send us an informal email.
+The lawfulness of the data processing carried out until the revocation remains unaffected by the revocation.

-In the event of violations of data protection law, the data subject has the right to lodge a complaint with the competent supervisory authority.
-The competent supervisory authority in matters of data protection law is the State Data Protection Commissioner of the federal state in which our company is based.
-A list of data protection officers and their contact details can be found at the following link: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html.
+In the event of data protection violations, the person affected has the right to lodge a complaint with the responsible supervisory authority.
+The responsible supervisory authority for data protection issues is the state data protection officer of the federal state in which our company is based.
+A list of data protection officers and their contact details can be found at the following link: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html .

 Right to data portability

-You have the right to have data that we process automatically on the basis of your consent or in fulfilment of a contract handed over to you or to a third party in a common, machine-readable format.
-If you request the direct transfer of the data to another controller, this will only be done insofar as it is technically feasible.
+You have the right to have data that we process automatically based on your consent or in fulfillment of a contract handed over to you or to a third party in a common, machine-readable format.
+If you request the data to be transferred directly to another person responsible, this will only be done if it is technically feasible.

 SSL or TLS encryption

-For security reasons and to protect the transmission of confidential content, such as orders or enquiries that you send to us as the site operator, this site uses SSL or TLS encryption.
-You can recognise an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" and by the lock symbol in your browser line.
+For security reasons and to protect the transmission of confidential content, such as orders or inquiries that you send to us as the site operator, this site uses an SSL or.
+TLS encryption.
+You can recognize an encrypted connection by the browser address line changing from “http://” to “https://” and by the lock symbol in your browser line.

 If SSL or TLS encryption is activated, the data you transmit to us cannot be read by third parties.